 Life is pretty crazy now and I, for one, feel like everything is spinning out of control.
-When this happens I like to go back to the basics of what I can control in my life.
+When this happens, I like to go back to the basics of what I can control in my life.
 Creating a budget is the first step in taking control of your life.
 Here is how to make a budget that actually works.

 Money gives you choices in life.
 Taking control of many aspects of your life begins with taking control of your finances.
 The first step is making a budget.
-Sometimes its hard to know how to make a budget that actually works.
+Sometimes it is hard to know how to make a budget that actually works.
 There is a lot of confusing advice out there.

-Personal Finance is important
+Personal Finance is important.

 People who live in poverty don’t have control over their lives.
 They don’t have the peacefulness in their life that they need to make decisions that move them forward.
 They literally can’t afford to plan for the future and make the best life choices.

 Living paycheck-to-paycheck with no financial plan, even if you are not getting out of debt, does not allow you the financial freedom you need to live your life the way you want.

 The absolute first thing you have to do when you are taking control of your finances is making a budget.
 That’s right- a BUDGET.
 A personal budget.
 You need one.
 You need one written down.
 Not only that- but it needs to be a budget that WORKS.
 A budget that only deals with the money you actually have and not the money you think you have or the money you wish you have.The absolute first thing that you have to do when you are taking control of your finances is to make a budget.
 That's right- a BUDGET.
 Click To Tweet

 At the risk of sounding condescending, I am constantly amazed about how many people do not have a simple budget in their lives.
 They sort of keep track of their money or, worse, write down every single thing they spend but have no clue how to make a budget.

 You need to make a budget even if you are not making ends meet and your expenses outweigh your income.